project-gemmi/gemmi/docs/analysis.rst

 by Grosse-Kunstleve *et al*,
 `Acta Cryst.
 A60, 1 <https://doi.org/10.1107/S010876730302186X>`_ (2004).

-Gruber's algorithms use vector named G\ :sup:`6`.
-It is `somewhat similar <https://dictionary.iucr.org/Metric_tensor>`_ to the metric tensor.
+Gruber's algorithms use vector named G\ :sup:`6`, which is `somewhat similar <https://dictionary.iucr.org/Metric_tensor>`_ to the metric tensor.
 G\ :sup:`6` has six elements named:
 A, B, C, ξ (xi), η (eta) and ζ (zeta), which correspond to:

     (**a**:sup:`2`, **b**:sup:`2`, **c**:sup:`2`, 2\ **b**\ ⋅\ **c**, 2\ **a**\ ⋅\ **c**, 2\ **a**\ ⋅\ **b**)

-In Gemmi we have a class named GruberVector that contains these six numbers and has reduction algorithms implemented as methods.
+Gemmi has a class named GruberVector that contains these six numbers and reduction algorithms implemented as methods.
 This class can be initialized with UnitCell and SpaceGroup:

 .. doctest::